weaveworld/Weaveworld/doc/doc-4-type-handlers.md

 ## w:type ##

 Using the `w:type` attribute, the current bond data will have the declared type-handler as **prototype**, so it has to be used with the `w:item` (which sets current data).
-Prototype-binding is an extension of context type-binding, so the `w:type` type-name is added to the element's classes.
+Prototype-binding is an extension of context type-binding, so the `w:type` type-name is added to the element's classes if it isn't present.

 * **Prototype-binding** (based on `w:type` attribute) provides
   * computed properties,